 Self-Employment Tax Rates

-The self-employment tax rate for independent contractors is 15.3 percent as of the 2014 tax year.
-This breaks down to 12.4 percent for Social Security for the first $113,700 of income and 2.9 percent for Medicare with no income limit.
+The self-employment tax rate for independent contractors is 15.3 percent as of the 2021 tax year, reveals the IRS.
+This breaks down to 12.4 percent for Social Security for the first $142,800 (increasing to $147,000 in 2022) of income and 2.9 percent for Medicare with no income limit.
 These rates include both the employer and the employee portion of these taxes.

 Minimum Income Levels